Podcast: Download

 It sure does, though no more or less than “baker” looks to a German-speaker who can also probably figure out what the word means in English thanks to the similarity in spelling.

 It’s a beautiful thing when you’re able to see connections between languages, but it takes training.
 And you’ll often do a Homer Simpson-forehead smack when you figure out similarities that should have been more obvious.
-That’s just part of growing.
+That’s just part of growing, especially when it comes to mastering pattern recognition like this.

 Then there’s the matter of completely new character sets.
 Few languages will challenge your ability to recognize patterns and associate sounds with symbols than Japanese or Chinese.